Search Results for shows

 If you have any dispute with the points tallies as shown, please contact [email protected].

-[Language English]Sanctioned Competitions in New Brunswick 2024
+[Language English]Sanctioned Competitions in New Brunswick 2026

-♦ All competitors, including Juniors, must either declare their Licensed Coach on their entry forms, or declare themselves as "self-coached".
-LISTED COMPETITIONS are sanctioned by Equestrian Canada unless otherwise noted Competitions sanctioned by the AQHA or NPHA are listed as a courtesy.
-Unsanctioned shows are not listed by the NBEA Read more about the difference here.
+Dates and prize lists will be posted here as we receive them from competition organizers.
+Listed competitions are sanctioned by Equestrian Canada unless otherwise noted Competitions sanctioned by the AQHA, NBMHC, or NBPHA are listed as a courtesy, as they run under a national or international governing body.
+Unsanctioned shows are not listed by the NBEA - Read more about the difference here.
 EC Statement - SAFE SPORT at SANCTIONED COMPETITIONS

-[Language English]NBEA Stable Directory
+NBEA Stable Directory

 Stable Owners! ► Do you have your Premi ses ID number for LIVESTOCK ?
 Learn more about this vital program here .